 Established in 1953, Magna Design has been manufacturing furniture for over half a century.
 They specialize in modular case goods, desking systems, conference room furniture, and healthcare case goods.
 Their ownership has changed over the years.
 Most recently, they were acquired by Watson Furniture in 2009 and sold to new ownership in 2015.

-Magna needed to transitions from large batch sizes to small-lot “just-in-time” production in order to better meet the needs of their customers while eliminating defects and other wastes in their process flow.
+Magna needed to transition from large batch sizes to small-lot just-in-time production in order to better meet the needs of their customers while eliminating defects and other wastes in their process flow.

-Large batch sizes dictated by engineering and machine constraints
+Large batch sizes due to engineering and machine constraints

 Schedule a call or email us by going to our contact us page.